pravega/presto-connector/README.md

 After opening the project in IntelliJ, double check that the Java SDK is properly configured for the project:

 * Open the File menu and select Project Structure
-* In the SDKs section, ensure that a 1.8 JDK is selected (create one if none exist)
+* In the SDKs section, ensure that a Java 11+ JDK is selected (create one if none exist)
 * In the Project section, ensure the Project language level is set to 8.0 as Presto makes use of several Java 8 language features

 Use the following options to create a run configuration that runs the Presto server using the Pravega Presto connector: